rodolfoap/jdocdb/README.md

-# jdocdb: A Json Documents Database
+# jdocdb: A JSON File-documents Database

-This is a minimalist file-based json documents database.
-Tables are subdirectories, and registries are files, names as its ID.
+This is a minimalist file-based JSON documents database.
+Tables are subdirectories, registries are files, filenames are registry IDs.
 That's it.

 ## TODO

 * Needs to be thread-safe
 * Needs error handling
 * Needs some logging
+* SELECT needs to be improved, the reflection loop is fragile and could fail under heavy conditions
+* Needs better SELECT comparison operators, maybe passing functions

 ## Example usage